Medium/opensource/README.md

 Hello, External Person!

 We at Obvious are eager to work with you.
+For small changes &mdash;
-In order to do so, though, we have to ask you to jump through a little hoop.
+little bugfixes, correcting typos, and the like &mdash;, please just submit pull requests to any of our projects.
+For larger changes, though, we have to ask you to jump through a little hoop.

-What you have to do is electronically sign a statement that indicates two things:
+In particular, in order for us to accept any major patches from you, you will have to electronically sign a statement that indicates two
+things:

 * You are willingly licensing your contributions under the terms of the open source license of the project that you're contributing to.